 Elective courses.
-Eight English courses at the 30xxx or above.
+Nine English courses at the 30xxx or above.

 Distribution requirement.
 In selecting elective courses, students must fulfill the following distribution requirements (for details about counting courses toward this requirement see below).
 NOTE that a single course can satisfy more than one distribution requirement.
 For example, a course on Shakespeare's major plays would satisfy the 1500-1700, British, and drama requirements.
 It is possible to satisfy all of the requirements with five courses.